How to Test for Sugar in Food: 6 Methods That Actually Work | SugarFlag

 Pros

-• Very cheap (~$5 for 50 strips)
+• Very cheap and fast

-• Easy to find at pharmacies
+• Easy to find at any pharmacy

 Cons